GabePZ/Volunter_Scheduler/README.md

 Excel

 ## Setup
-0. Install the required dependencies.\n
+0. Install the required dependencies.<br />
   0.1: Install and setup the latest version of [Python3](https://www.python.org/downloads/).